-As has been highlighted in previous reports, state legislators introduced approximately 2,350 bills in the first year of the 2025-2026 Legislative Session.
-Throughout the spring, bills have been heard in legislative policy committees.
-Most bills that pass policy committees were referred to the appropriations committees.
-Bills determined to have a modest fiscal impact on the state are referred to the appropriations committees' suspense files.
-The deadline for the fiscal committees to move bills to the floor of each house is May 23; thus, we expect the appropriations committees' suspense file hearings to be held on May 23.
-Bills that advance to the Assembly or Senate Floor have until June 6 to pass (House of Origin Deadline).
+The Legislature adjourned for Spring Recess on April 10 and will reconvene on April 21.
+When the Legislature returns, they will have limited time to pass bills out of policy committees before the first house deadline.
+The deadline for policy committees to meet and hear bills with a fiscal impact is May 2 for bills in the first house (May 9 for non-fiscal bills).
+Most bills that pass policy committees are referred to the appropriations committees.
+Bills determined to have a fiscal impact on the state are referred to the appropriations committees' suspense files.
+The deadline for the fiscal committees to move bills to the floor of each house is May 23, therefore we expect the appropriations committees' suspense file hearings to be held May 22.
 For information about key legislative and budget deadlines, please see the 2025 Legislative Calendar available here.